 Even though altars are a deeply private activity, they are also all connected to one another.
 Integrity finds integrity.
 And though you and I may never meet, my altar and your altar connect us into a current of sacred healing energy as our souls are forever learning how to walk in balance.
-As I approach my altar, I declare that I am here, free, and willing and I recognize that you are also here, somewhere, free, willing, and seeking.
+As I approach my altar, I declare that I am here, and willing to learn and I recognize that you are also here, somewhere, willing, and seeking.
 In the act of altar building, we are alone but connected as we find our joy.

-I hope you discover the simple clarity and self empowerment a sacred space can bring you!
+I hope you discover the simple clarity and self-empowerment a sacred space can bring you!

 (for all my relations)